 - 1 teaspoon salt

-- Cut the unpeeled potatoes into 1 inch cubes or chunks.
-Place the potatoes chunks and whole garlic cloves into a large pot.
-Add in the chicken broth to cover the potatoes.
-Bring to a boil over high heat.
-Boil until potatoes are tender, about 15 minutes.
+- Meanwhile, cut the unpeeled potatoes into 1 inch cubes or chunks.
+Place the potatoes chunks and garlic cloves into the boiling chicken broth and boil until potatoes are tender, about 15 minutes.

-- Strain the potatoes from the broth and put the cooked potatoes and garlic cloves into a large mixing bowl.
+- Strain the potatoes from the broth and put the cooked potatoes into a large mixing bowl.

 - Add in the butter, cream cheese, buttermilk, and salt.
 Use a masher to mash the potatoes and other ingredients until everything is melted, combined, and completely mashed.